 - Accumulating too many points on a driving record.
 In New York, for example, drivers who accumulate 11 points or more within an 18-month period will be summoned to a hearing and may have their licenses suspended or revoked.

-- Getting one or more serious moving violation, like reckless driving, hit-and-run, or DUI.
+- Getting one or more serious moving violations, like reckless driving, hit-and-run, or DUI.

 - Driving before having a license.